 C-ITS: Cooperative Intelligent Transport Systems and Services

-According to the C-ITS Platform initiated by the European Commission, “cooperative Intelligent Transport Systems (C-ITS) use technologies that allow road vehicles to communicate with other vehicles, with traffic signals and roadside infrastructure as well as with other road users.
-The systems are also known as vehicle-to-vehicle communications, or vehicle-to-infrastructure communications.”
-(C-ITS Platform Final Report) In summary, the wireless data exchange between the different actors and ITS stations is named V2X communication.
-It supports a number of information, warning and assistance services which will be gradually deployed in different innovations phases in the oncoming years.
+According to the C-ITS Deployment Platform having been organised by the European Commission, cooperative Intelligent Transport Systems (C-ITS) shall use mature ad-hoc short-range (like ETSI ITS G5) and complementing wide-area communication technologies (like 3G, 4G, future 5G) that allow road vehicles to communicate with other vehicles, traffic signals, roadside infrastructure and other road users.
+The cooperative V2X systems are also known as vehicle-to-vehicle communications (V2V), vehicle-to-infrastructure communications (V2I) or vehicle-to-person (V2P) communications.
+[C-ITS Platform Final Report] In summary, the wireless data exchange between the different actors and ITS stations and related functions are named cooperative V2X communication.
+It supports a number of information, warning and assistance services which will be gradually deployed in coordinated innovation phases during the oncoming years.

 For wide area communication, other types of networks and technologies provide advantages.
-Hence, in terms of a hybrid approach, ITS-G5 can be supplemented with communication from cellular systems and broadcast systems (TMC/DAB+).
-More information in explanation video of DATEX II
+Hence, in terms of a hybrid approach, ETSI ITS G5 can be complemented with other mature communications like cellular systems (3G, 4G, or 5G) and broadcast systems (RDS-TMC, DAB+).
+The explanation video of DATEX II outlines this approach from the road operators´ view.

-In a cooperative road traffic scenario, communication units are implemented in vehicles and traffic infrastructure, and exchange data with each other via Vehicular Ad-hoc Network.
+In a cooperative road traffic scenario, cooperative V2X communication units – so called ITS stations – are implemented in vehicles and traffic infrastructure, and exchange data with each other via the cooperative V2X short-range ad-hoc network.
 Multiple times per second, on-board units in the vehicles communicate data such as their position, speed and driving direction.
-Additionally, they send out messages about special incidents, such as an emergency brake or a vehicle defect.
-So-called roadside units in the traffic infrastructure inform e. g. about phases of traffic lights, speed limits or road works.
+Additionally, they send out event triggered messages about special incidents, such as an emergency braking, a vehicle defect or a slippery road detected.
+So-called roadside units in the traffic infrastructure inform e.g. about signal phases of traffic lights, speed limits or road works.

-Cooperative systems analyse the data and warn the driver against dangers, e.g. if they approach the end of a traffic jam or a construction site, if a car in front suddenly brakes hardly.
-This way, cooperative systems support foresighted driving, display dangers not even visible to the driver, and help to avoid accidents.
+Cooperative V2X systems in vehicles analyse the data received and warn the driver against dangers, e.g. if they approach the end of a traffic jam or a construction site, if a vehicle in front suddenly brakes hard.
+This way, cooperative V2X systems support foresighted driving, display dangers not even visible to the driver and help to avoid accidents.
 For the driver, the data exchange remains completely unnoticed until a danger threatens.
+Cooperation between the road users e.g. for supporting lane merging will be enabled where required by future standardised message sets.

-Thanks to the work of the CAR 2 CAR Communication Consortium e. g. on open European standards for V2X communication, on specifications, testing and validation procedures as well as the security concept, the V2X communication basic system is mature.
-The deployment will proceed in different innovation phases, starting with a basic set of information and warning services supported even at low rates of C-ITS capable road users at the time of market introduction.
-The innovation phases are outlined in the C2C-CC’s services and use case roadmap.
+Thanks to the work of the CAR 2 CAR Communication Consortium members, e.g. on open European standards for cooperative V2X communication, on specifications, on testing and validation procedures and on the security and privacy concept, the cooperative V2X communication system is mature and enables seamless evolution.
+The deployment of the cooperative V2X services proceeds in different innovation phases, starting with Day 1, a basic set of information and warning services support low penetration rates of C-ITS capable road users during the market introduction.

 - Intersection Collision Warning